Peptic ulcers affect the digestive system.

 - Blood test to check for H. pylori, though a positive test does not always mean there is an active infection.

 - Breath test, using a radioactive carbon atom to detect H. pylori.

 - Stool antigen test to detect H. pylori in the feces.

 - Upper gastrointestinal (GI) X-ray can help to identify some ulcers.

-- Endoscopy, in which a long, narrow tube with a camera attached to the end is threaded down the patient's throat and into the stomach and duodenum.
+Endoscopy - a long, narrow tube with a camera attached to the end is threaded down the patient's throat and into the stomach and duodenum.
 This is the best diagnostic test.